aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/format-number-to-special/_index.md

 You need to access the worksheet where you want to format numbers to special.
 If you're working with a new workbook, you'll likely be working with the first worksheet.

 ### Step 4: Format the Number to a Special Format
-To format a cell to display its number in special notation, you'll need to set its custom format.
+To format a cell to display its number in a special notation, you'll need to set its custom format.

 ### Step 5: Save the Workbook
 After formatting the cells as needed, don't forget to save your workbook.
-This will save your workbook with the cells formatted in scientific notation as specified.
+This will save your workbook with the cells formatted in the special format as specified.

 ### Custom Number Formats